 - Packaged orange juice, unrefrigerated – can last up to one year unopened, if stored in a cool, dark place.
 Once opened, should be consumed within seven to ten days.

 - Frozen orange juice – can last indefinitely, but will be tastiest if drunk within four months.

 Does Orange Juice Need To Be Refrigerated?

-Per experts from UC Davis, pulp should be removed before freezing fresh-squeezed orange juice.
-It’s also important to note that frozen juice will have a lower nutritional benefit than fresh.
+This delicious beverage can be frozen for long-term storage.
+It’s important to note that frozen juice will have a lower nutritional benefit than fresh.

 Orange juice generally goes bad in two ways.
 Either it oxidizes, causing a sour taste and a change in color, or if the juice contains pulp, the pulp will turn bitter in solution.

 Once you open a container of orange juice, it will begin to oxidize, and micro-organisms can enter.
 Fresh, pulpy juice is especially vulnerable to fermentation and bacterial growth.